manwar/theweeklychallenge/content/blog/caching-using-chi.md

 There are two ways to work with `CHI::Tiered` as below:

-First passing list of hashrefs.
+First passing list of arrayrefs.

 <br>